Argha713/PortfolioProject2/README.md

 ### Run Locally

-To run **Richard Ryan** locally, run this command on your git bash:
+To run **Argha Sarkar** locally, run this command on your git bash:

 Linux and macOS: